sachin17081998/notes/Dart/OOPs in Dart/Getters and Setters in Dart.md

-# Getter NAd Setter in Dart
+# Getter and Setter in Dart
 **Getter** and **Setter** provides an explicit read and write access to an object properties.
 In dart **get** and **set** keywords are used to create getter and setter.

 **Getter**: It reads the value of an property and act as an accessor.It is mostly used to access the private properties of class.